John Gill (theologian): Various works

+preface to the Hymns of Richard Davis and edited John Skepp’s book titled 'Divine Energy'.
+He signed the prefatory “epistle to the reader” of Herman Witsius' 'Oeconomy of the Covenants' together with John Brine.

 Significance

 John Gill was the first major writing Baptist theologian, his work retaining influence into the 21st century.
 Gill's relationship with hyper-Calvinism in English Baptist life is a matter of debate.
 Peter Toon has argued that Gill was himself a hyper-Calvinist, which would make Gill the father of Baptist hyper-Calvinism.
 However, Tom Nettles and Timothy George have argued that Gill was not a hyper-Calvinist.
 Gill's works are still highly regarded by Primitive Baptists and related groups.

+Gill staunchly defended the Five Points of Calvinism in his work The cause of God and truth.
+The work was a lengthy counter to contemporary Anglican Arminian Priest Daniel Whitby who had been attacking Calvinist doctrine.
+Gill goes to great lengths in quoting numerous Church Fathers in an attempt to show that the Five Points and other Calvinistic ideas were held in early Christianity.